 2008 Fred Johnson, Upper Hutt, ZL2AMJ.
 A DVD on radioscience for physics teachers.

-2013 Howard Lukefahr, XXX, A Range of Demonstrations for senior science and 1st year university.
+2013 Howard Lukefahr, Victoria University of Wellington, A Range of Demonstrations for senior science and 1st year university.

 The Trophy will next be awarded at the Biennial Conference of the NZIP.